-In addition, once an investment has been made, Jenson will provide investee companies with a range of business support services including general management and strategic advice, financial modelling and, where applicable, the provision of a part-time experienced finance director.
-The lack of expert advice is a key factor in the failure of many start-ups; while many entrepreneurs are highly creative and driven individuals, many have limited experience of business and finance.
-As such Jenson support during the investee companies formative years is likely to reduce the risk of investee companies not performing to levels predicted by their business plans or failing due to factors that would have otherwise been avoidable with expert advice.
+In addition, once an investment has been made, Jenson will provide investee companies with a range of business support services including general management and strategic advice, financial modelling and, where applicable, the provision of a part-time experienced director.
 Some of these additional services will be charged by Jenson to the investee companies.
 At all times Jenson will ensure that the fees charged are for services that help take the investee companies forward.
-In some circumstances Jenson may take equity in return for fees in order to assist investee companies with their cash flows and to further align the interest of Jenson and Investors.
+In some circumstances Jenson may take equity in return for fees in order to assist investee companies with their cash flows and to further align the interest of Jenson and its Investors.